 Misleading claims about the effects of treatments are common, so all of us should understand how valid claims about the effects of treatments are made.
 Without this knowledge, we risk concluding that useless treatments are helpful, or that helpful treatments are useless.
 The James Lind Library has been created to improve general understanding of fair tests of treatments in health care, and how these have evolved over time.

 The Explanatory Essays in The James Lind Library have been written to promote wider understanding of why fair tests of treatments are needed, and what they have come to consist of.
-You can access each essay by clicking on the relevant links below; or, if you want to download all of the essays so that they can be printed out together for reading off screen, click here.
+You can access each essay by clicking on the relevant links below; or, download all the essays for free as a PDF e-Book,

 The text in these essays may be copied and used for non-commercial purposes on condition that explicit acknowledgement is made to The James Lind Library (www.jameslindlibrary.org).

 1.0 Introduction to JLL Explanatory Essays (this page)